 Through our support, WWF trained teachers and student leaders in an environmental education school curriculum in Donsol’s 47 public elementary schools and is now expanding that program.

 Donsol, a small municipality in the Philippines, is home to one of the wonders of the ocean world – whale sharks.
-This past year, WWF worked to improve the water quality in Donsol, focusing on the health of the rivers that feeds into the ocean.
+This past year, WWF worked to improve the water quality in Donsol, focusing on the health of the rivers that feed into the ocean.
 The two major rivers, the Donsol and Ogod, are essential breeding grounds for plankton, a major food source for the whale shark.

 In partnership with the local government, WWF developed plans to mitigate the environmental impacts on the river.
 WWF is also rehabilitating the rivers by planting mangrove and bamboo.
 Over 30 volunteers helped plant 2,500 bamboo and 14,600 mangrove plants.